-- it is a privacy concern case as described Identify the employee involved unless - 2.
-Identify when and where the case - Describe the case, as specifically as you - (Other recordable cases) being the least associated with the case, with column J 4.
-Classify the seriousness of the case by serious and column G (Death) being recording the most serious outcome the most serious. - or illness.
+- Describe the case, as specifically as you - (Other recordable cases) being the least associated with the case, with column] 4.
+Classify the seriousness of the case by recording the most serious outcome serious and column G (Death) being the most serious. - or illness.
 If the case is an injury, check 5.
 Identify whether the case is an injury the injury category.
-If the case is an illness, check the appropriate illness
+If the case is an illness, check the appropriate illness category.